justice-bole/FPS-Controller/README.md

-# FPS Charatcer Controller for Unity
+# FPS Character Controller for Unity

 This is a functional FPS character controller for Unity.
 You can import this controller into one of your Unity projects and have a ready to use FPS character controller straight away!
 This controller can crawl, crouch, walk, run, sprint, jump, and aim.
 Each state, like crawling or crouching,